techlahoma/okcjs-website/source/_posts/2014-9-13-sept-hexo-workshop.md

 ### Our Sponsors

+Techlahoma will be providing water and coffee for attendees and has donated time to create the lesson plan, organize this event, and the chairs, projector, screen, and whiteboard to be used at the Prototek maker space.

 Meeting space is provided thanks to [Prototek](http://www.prototekokc.com).
 These awesome folks are passionate about creating a vibrant maker space in Oklahoma City.
 We thank them for providing meeting space for user groups and events.
 Prototek is collaborating with Techlahoma to create a positive impact on our tech community, which is an epic win for everyone!

 ## workshop.location = Prototek;

 [Prototek](http://prototekokc.com/) Prototek is a maker, fabrication, civic hacker and creator space located in Mid-Town Oklahoma City.
 Find Prototek at 401 NW 10th St, Oklahoma City, Oklahoma 73103.
 {% img  /images/sponsors/prototek.png [700] [Prototek OKC] %}

+Parking options include: street parking facing West on NW 10th, the dirt lot adjacent to Prototek on N Hudson Ave, or parking next to Prototek facing South.
+{%img /images/misc/parkingatprototek.jpg [700] [Parking at Prototek] %}

 Get directions via [Google maps](https://www.google.com/maps/place/401+NW+10th+St/@35.478527,-97.519417,17z/data=!3m1!4b1!4m2!3m1!1s0x87b21733fd30d655:0xce3a1cd9b95c8415).